openvnf/kube-vxlan-controller/README.md

 during the setup process a VXLAN should be provided with a Segment ID or "VXLAN Network Identifier (VNI)".
-The controller does that automatically using the predefined Kubernetes configmap object that should exist by the time of creating a VXLAN.
+The controller does that automatically using the predefined Kubernetes configmap object that should exist by the time of creation a VXLAN.
 The configmap describes relation of a VXLAN name to its VNI.

 The manifest used in the "Deployment" section defines a configmap with initial set of VXLAN name to VNI relations and could be edited using this command: